tawi1/DotsTrafficCity/docs/source/animationbaker.rst

 		.. image:: /images/pedestrian/baker/window/animBaker3.png

 	#.
+If you edit any settings, press the `Update texture` button.
+	#.
 After customizing all settings, press the `Save as new` button.
 	#.
 In the project view, check the prefab result.